remfan1994/strawberry-creek-voices/narrative/continuous_flow.md

 The water cradles the remnants of footprints, fallen petals, seeds, and fragments of biodegradable paper.
 The creek knows them all.
 It does not elevate one over the other, nor forget any.
 Each piece contributes to a quiet moral order: patience, mercy, attention, and care intertwined in motion and stillness.

 Time itself seems to bend in the creek’s embrace.
 Moments stretch, compress, and fold into one another.
-A bird’s flutter from earlier seems to echo alongside a whispered conversation, a drifting seed, and the faint brush of a fox’s tail.
+A dark-eyed junco’s flutter from earlier seems to echo alongside a whispered conversation, a drifting seed, and the faint brush of a fox’s tail.

 And through it all, the creek remains a witness.
 Not a passive one, but a living ledger.
 It holds everything, remembers without favor or resentment, and guides the flow of the world gently forward.
 Each ripple is both a record and a teacher; every movement a lesson in attention, service, and mercy.